-Council's own prod s in partnership with a range of other ago cedures failing to be effective.
-In place industry standard measures to mini port in the event of the 5 Increasing difficulty in recruiting to key posts or in replacing key staff who leave.
-Staff morale is adversely affected arising from the pace of change, tightening financial circumstances or external circumstances. public.
+The Council works in partnership with a range of other agencies that should be able to provide support in the event of the Council's own procedures failing to be effective.
+The Council has in place industry standard measures to minimise the risk of cyber crime.
+5 Increasing difficulty in recruiting to key posts or in replacing key staff who leave.
+Staff morale is adversely affected arising from the pace of change, tightening financial circumstances or external circumstances.
+Deterioration in services to the public.
 Increasing inefficiencies in service provision.
 Weakening of Internal Control arrangements.
+Increased pressure on other members of staff.
 3,4 12 2,4 8 SAMT / Asst Director HR